tesfaj11/frequentist-inference-case-study/README.md

+# Frequentist Inference Case Study- Part A and B

 # Frequentist Inference Case Study – Part A

 This notebook is part of my data science training through Springboard.
 In this project, I applied key frequentist statistical methods to explore and analyze health insurance charges.